ralphjsmit/filament/packages/schemas/docs/07-custom-components.md

 </p>
 ```

-### Accessing the current Livewire component instance in a Blade view
+### Accessing the current Livewire component instance in the Blade view

 Inside the Blade view, you may access the current Livewire component instance using `$this`: